Paul Marshall (investor): Career

-Political affiliations
+In 2017, he told the Financial Times in an interview that he had no intention of leaving Marshall Wace in order to stand as an MP.

+Politics

+Liberal Democrats

 Marshall had a longstanding involvement with Britain's Liberal Democrats party.
-He was research assistant to Charles Kennedy, former leader of the Liberal Democrats in 1985 and stood for Parliament for the SDP–Liberal Alliance in Fulham in 1987.
-He has made appearances on current affairs programmes such as BBC Radio 4's Any Questions.
+He was a research assistant to Charles Kennedy, former leader of the Liberal Democrats in 1985 and stood for Parliament for the SDP–Liberal Alliance in Fulham in 1987.
+He has made appearances on current affairs programmes such as BBC Radio 4's Any Questions?.

 In 2004, Marshall co-edited The Orange Book with David Laws.
 Chapters were written by various upcoming Liberal Democrat politicians including Nick Clegg, Chris Huhne, Vince Cable, Ed Davey and Susan Kramer (neither Clegg, Huhne nor Kramer were MPs at the time).
 Laws, describing the pair's ambition in publishing The Orange Book, wrote "We were proud of the liberal philosophical heritage of our party.
 But we both felt that this philosophical grounding was in danger of being neglected in favour of no more than 'a philosophy of good intentions, bobbing about unanchored in the muddled middle of British politics'" The book attracted initial controversy when launched, but both it and the term Orange Bookers to describe those sympathetic to its outlook continue to be frequently referenced to describe a strand of thought within the Liberal Democrats.

-Between 2002 and 2015, Marshall donated £200,000 to the Liberal Democrats.
-He left the party in 2015 over its policies on the European Union and its support of continuing British membership.
+In 2005, Marshall gave £1 million to the Liberal Democrat-aligned think tank Centre for Reform.
+Between 2002 and 2015, he donated £200,000 to the party itself.

-In July 2016, Marshall donated £3,250 to Michael Gove's Conservative Party leadership campaign.
+In 2006, Marshall told The Daily Telegraph: "I decided to devote a lot of time to the Lib Dems because I think there is a very high probability they will be in overall control in the next parliament."
+He expressed concern that his spending would be equated with political influence: "Money is a major disadvantage in British politics [...]
+I just want to participate in a political process, a battle of ideas, in a one-member, one-vote party.
+I have one vote, like everybody else, and I also want my ideas to be influential."
+The Telegraph reported that Liberal Democrat advisers referred to him as "moneybags".

+In 2007, Marshall paid for a campaigner for Nick Clegg's ultimately successful leadership campaign.
+By 2021, he described Clegg as among those who are "progressives" and "not traditional liberals in any understanding of the term".

+During the 2010–2015 Cameron–Clegg coalition, Marshall supported the austerity programme and called for deeper cuts.
+In 2010, Marshall was one of four involved in formal talks on the future direction of the coalition, representing the Liberal Democrats alongside David Laws, Chris Huhne and political adviser Julian Astle.
+Over the course of the coalition government, Marshall became an ally of education secretary Michael Gove and grew more favourable to the Conservative Party.
+From 2015, he turned away from the Liberal Democrats in disagreement with their support for remaining in the European Union.